 The return from the summer break has been anything but smooth.
 While the focus has been on the Sights, there are other issues, such as long-term trends, that are becoming clearer as we dive deeper into the current crisis.
+The recent Kimberley Process (KP) figures are at odds with De Beers’ diamond production report.
+Which is more accurate?

 After initially posting mistaken numbers, the Kimberley Process Certification Scheme (KP) published its rough diamond production, import and export figures for 2014.
 These figures are full of surprises, underscoring some of the changes the global diamond market is growing through.
 They point to changes in the importance of certain diamond centers, and that has an impact on the entire pipeline.

-Russia Rises to the Top Slot
+Russia Rises to the Top Slot of KP Diamond Production List

 In May 2013, ALROSA’s then First Vice President Executive Director, Igor Sobolev, told me during a visit to their mines in Mirney that ALROSA would be the world’s largest diamond company by 2018.
 It was a clear goal that the company had set out to achieve.
 Even though we are three years away from 2018, and the economic environment is very different today than it was in 2013, there are signs that ALROSA may soon be achieving its goal.

-De Beers reports more production than was captured by the KP, differing by 13.8% in volume and 33% by value.
+De Beers reports more production than was captured by KP, differing by 13.8% in volume and 33% by value.
 Is it possible that KP is missing nearly 14% of the goods produced worldwide?In addition to mines in Russia, ALROSA owns a stake in one mine outside of the country, in CATOCA in Angola.
 With that exception, all of the company’s mining activities are within Russia, and with hardly any exception, 94.5% of Russian production belongs to ALROSA.

 In 2014, Russia produced 38.3 million carats with a stated value of $3.73 billion, making it the world’s largest diamond producer by value and volume, according to the KP.
 Until 2014, for many years it was the largest producer by volume only.
 The 19.9% increase in value compared to 2013 may only be an increase in the books (the volume increased only by 1.1%) or maybe a chance improvement in what was extracted from the ground, but as ALROSA may state, there is no chance or play.
 Russia/ALROSA as one are simply continuing on a pre-set path to achieve a goal.

-Botswana Slips to 2nd Place
+Botswana Slips to Second Place on KP List

-In retrospect, ALROSA’s growth in production may just be the difference between a government-backed miner and one owned by a publicly issued group driven to show growing profits every quarter.
+In retrospect, ALROSA’s growth in diamond production may just be the difference between a government-backed miner and one owned by a publicly issued group driven to show growing profits every quarter.
 When ALROSA faces a difficulty selling rough, it has the backing of Gokhran, the State Precious Metals and Gems Repository.

 Overall, prices at the mining level increased 7.6% in 2014